Cubix101/HLA-Multiplayer/README.md

 # Half-Life: Alyx Multiplayer

 ## How does it work?
-While Source 2 does have some limited networking capabilities, it's not nearly enough for full HLA multiplayer.
+While Source 2 does have some limited networking capabilities, Valve is cringe and won't let us get our grubby little grabbers on it.

 But I want HLA multiplayer.